agrifooddatacanada/Research-Data-Wokshop-Series/README.md

 **Workshop 5: Introduction to R (May 10)**

-Click [here](2023-Summer/5%20-%20Introduction%20to%20R/AgriFoodDataWorkshop_20230510.pdf) for the slide notes and [here](https://github.com/agrifooddatacanada/Research-Data-Workshop-Series/tree/main/2023-Summer/5%20-%20Introduction%20to%20R) for the workshop scripts and sample data
+Click [here](2023-Summer/5%20-%20Introduction%20to%20R/AgriFoodDataWorkshop_20230510.pdf) for the slide notes and [here](https://github.com/agrifooddatacanada/Research-Data-Workshop-Series/tree/main/2023-Summer/5%20-%20Introduction%20to%20R) for the workshop sample data

 1. Learn about R and how to get started